gadasiyaharry/LaxmiBio6/replit.md

 # Overview

-This is a full-stack web application for Laxmi Biomedicals, a laboratory equipment wholesaler and distributor.
-The application serves as a corporate website showcasing their product catalog including laboratory chemicals, diagnostic test kits, gas analyzers, spectrometers, refractometers, digital polarimeters, and microtomes.
+This is a PHP-based corporate website for Laxmi Biomedicals, a laboratory equipment wholesaler and distributor.
+The website serves as a professional showcase for their product catalog including laboratory chemicals, diagnostic test kits, gas analyzers, spectrometers, refractometers, digital polarimeters, and microtomes.
 The site features a modern, professional design with comprehensive product listings, company information, and integrated WhatsApp ordering functionality for seamless customer engagement.

 # User Preferences